-Machine de Cirque is a non-profit organization whose mission is to bring together various actors from the arts and technology world around circus show production projects.
+Machine de Cirque is an organization whose mission is to bring together various actors from the arts and technology world around circus show production projects.

 The Québec City organization focuses on production excellence and the sustainable development of its team.
 It encourages exchanges and collaboration with other regional cultural organizations to promote home-grown talent and to develop local and regional expertise.
 It welcomes the involvement of international specialists, whose resources can be shared with the region's cultural community.

 Machine de Cirque has international ambitions and wishes, through its productions, to become an exemplary ambassador of Québec circus productions around the world.▼